-Binance is a large ecosystem that comprises of many segments.
-Its Binance exchange is the biggest crypto exchange by volume and ranks among the most-recognized globally.
+Binance is a large ecosystem that comprises many segments.
+Its Binance exchange is the biggest crypto exchange by volume and ranks among the most recognized globally.
 Trust Wallet is the official wallet of Binance where users can send, receive, and store their digital assets in a secure and decentralized manner.
 Other segments of the ecosystem include Binance Chain, Binance Academy, Launchpad, Binance Labs, Binance Research, and Binance Charity.

 Is Binance exchange a good fit for beginners?

 Binance exchange is a good fit for complete beginners.
 The platform is user-friendly.
 The sign-up and registration process is straightforward enabling beginners to sign up and deposit funds quickly and easily.
 Moreover, it has up-to-date information and academic centers where users can refer to whenever they encounter challenges while using their platform.
 It also has many useful features and great 24/7 customer support.

 Can US citizens trade on Binance?

 Americans can trade on Binance since the crypto exchange launched its Binance.US arm.
 Launched on September 23, 2019, Binance.US enables American users to deposit Bitcoin, Ether, XRP, Bitcoin Cash, Binance Coin, Litecoin, USDT, USD into the exchange.
 Almost all of the features available on the global platform are available on the US version.
 However, they are customized to ideally serve the US market.